My Digital Photography of

 This very large spider (about an inch in diameter to the tips of the legs when naturally standing) lives on my windowsill outside.
 It was photographed on July 27, 2008.
 I find it interesting that the eyes are arranged in a way that is different than any of the other spiders on this page---at first, I thought it might be a wolf or grass spider until I noticed the eyes.

-This female cobweb spider has lived at the corner molding around my kitchen window for about two years now.
-I let her live there and catch all the insects that would otherwise be crawling and flying around the house.
+This female cobweb spider has lived at the corner molding around the bottom of my kitchen window for about two years now.
+At first, I thought it was an Achaearanea tepidariorum like I photographed below, but I was informed by that Achaearanea tepidariorum tends to place its webs in the upper corners of windows while Steatoda triangulosa tends to place its webs in the lower corners, which is where she was living.
+I let her stay in this location and she became known as the "sink spider".
+She was there to catch all the insects that would otherwise be crawling and flying around the house.
 It's funny to see a certain insect in the house and then later see it in her web.
 Sometimes I will drop a surprise in her web for her to eat.
 On June 24, 2008, I gave her this beetle.
 After looking at these pictures, I realized that I should really clean up her corner once in a while (I hate to make her redo her web though).
 Luckily one doesn't see all that dirt so much from farther away.

 #8 Woodlouse Spider, Dysdera crocata